ktims/ganeti-instance-image/README.markdown

 ### SSH

 When enabled, it will clear out any generated ssh keys that the image may have so that each instance have *unique* host keys.
-Currently its disabled for Debian/Ubuntu since the keys won't be regenerated via the init script.
-We plan to fix this manually at some point in the future.

 ### Overlays